 Acceptable activities include, for example, new or significantly improved education programs for employees, clients or business associates; programs designed to educate the public, including children, youth and adults; novel philanthropic efforts; and intellectual research and development.

-The deadline to nominate candidates for this award is March 1.
+The deadline to nominate candidates for the Intellectual Benefits to Society Award is March 1.

 Only American Mensa members whose membership is active at the time of nomination are eligible.
 Especially encouraged are educators, business executives, and governmental and military leaders.
 Activities submitted for nomination may be paid or unpaid.
 Consideration will be given to the number of people impacted.